Steveztli/summaries/books/no_rules_rules.md

 Netflix culture
 > People over process, emphasized innovation over efficiency, and very few controls.
 Lead employees with context, not control.

-* Check Netflix Culture deck powerpoint

 There are 2 pre-requisite to reduce controls:
 - Build up talent density, rules are often there to deal with sloppy, unprofessional or irresponsible behaviors.